jovanhyw/techpass-tenant-docs/docs/applications.md

 If you left this field checked, you will need to grant access to users that you want to allow into your app.
 See [Assigning Access to your App](#assigning-access-to-your-app) for more info.

-### Implicit Grant
-Implicit grant is less secure than other grant flows and disabled by default.

-To enable implicit grant, check the corresponding boxes to allow an Access Token or ID Token or both to be issued in an implicit grant flow.

-!> If you do not use implicit grant, please keep the boxes unchecked.

-?> More information regarding Implicit Grant is available [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-implicit-grant-flow).

 ### Client Secrets
 The secret key is used by tenant services to authenticate itself to TechPass AAD.
 Each secret key is only valid for a period of one year once created.